-Looking past the Taurus PT-111 Millennium G2, there has of late been a slew of comparably sized concealed-carry 9 mm pistols released onto the market.
+There has of late been a slew of comparably sized concealed-carry 9 mm pistols released onto the market.
 Almost all of them are excellent.
 Benefitting from the near-universal embracement of nested, dual recoil springs, they shoot incredibly well—accurately and reliably—despite short barrels.
 Some have truncated grip frames, others allow full finger placement and still others give you an option with extended magazines incorporating finger grooves.
 All have polymer frames and some form of striker-firing or double-action-only ignition system.
 With double-column magazines, they are typically too big to be pocket pistols.
 Rather, they are belt guns of minimal size, but considerable firepower.

 My assumption was that the only way Taurus could compete in that market segment was to undersell the competition, likely with an underwhelming pistol.
 I was wrong.

 The way to truly appreciate what this handgun represents is to take price and provenance completely off the table, to examine the gun in a vacuum where MSRP isn’t a factor.